vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Achievement**

-Among the emerging ORMs, Mito is the one actively maintained that lispers seem to have chosen.
+Among the emerging ORMs, Mito is the one actively maintained that Lispers seem to have chosen.
 Good.
 CLSQL certainly still works, but we don't hear about it and it looks outdated.
 So, Mito it is.

 **Consolidation**